SleepyyNet/TheDeeJayArmyNetwork/README.md

 just a simple HTML site for my twitch related stuff

-this is the first time I've coded in HTMLso this might take me awhile
+this is the first time I've coded in HTML so this might take me awhile